šŸ‘€ The top hiring channels of 2024? We’ve got the receipts → Download the 2024 Source of Hire Report

 No matter where you promote your open roles, Breezy can help you reach more candidates.
 With just one click, you can automatically post your job listing to more than 50 of the top job boards, including Indeed and LinkedIn.

-And if you want to experiment with premium job boards, we’ve got you covered there too.
 Try Breezy free for 14 days and start discovering your best sources of hire.